 There are several stages to an IVF treatment cycle.
-The average treatment cycle takes approximately eight weeks from the start of medications until a pregnancy test is taken.
+Normally the average treatment cycle with Waterstone Clinic takes approximately eight weeks from the start of medications until you take a pregnancy test.

 In the most commonly used treatment protocol (‘long protocol’) the woman takes the combined oral contraceptive pill for approximately three weeks, starting with the first day of her period.
 This prevents the development of ovarian cysts as the treatment cycle begins.

 Following this she commences a daily injection of gonadotrophin-releasing hormone (GnRH) analogue (Buserelin) which temporarily makes the pituitary gland incapable of releasing LH, thus preventing early ovulation.